-Type of borrower classified as Standard consequent to Of (A), aggregate debt that slipped into NPA during the half year ended March 31, 2022 written off during the half year ended by the borrowers during the half year ended March 31, 2022 classified as Standard
+Type of borrower classified as Standard consequent to Of (A), aggregate debt that slipped into NPA during the half year ended March 31, 2022 written off during the half year ended by the borrowers during the half year classified as Standard

 Personal Loans Nil Nil Nil Nil Nil

 Corporate persons Nil Nil Nil Nil Nil

 Of which, MSMEs 6,297.90 Nil Nil 7.59 6,290.31

 Others Nil Nil Nil Nil Nil

 Total Nil Nil Nil Nil Nil

-st Total ECL Provision for the above loans as on March 31, 2022 is Rs 629.03 Lakh.
+Total ECL Provision for the above loans as on March 31, 2022 is Rs 629.03 Lakh.

-Type of borrower where resolution plan has been implemented (B) Exposure to accounts mentioned at (A) before implementation of the plan amount of debt that was converted into (D) Additional funding sanctioned, if any, including between invocation of the plan and implementation (E) Increase in provisions on account of the implementation of the resolution plan
+Type of borrower (A) Number of accounts where resolution plan has been implemented under this window (C) Of (B), aggregate amount of debt that was converted into other securities sanctioned, if any, (E) Increase in provisions on account of the implementation of the resolution plan

 Personal Loans Nil Nil Nil Nil Nil

 Corporate persons Nil Nil Nil Nil Nil

 Of which, MSMEs Nil Nil Nil Nil Nil

 Others Nil Nil Nil Nil Nil

 Total Nil Nil Nil Nil Nil

-\ As defined in Section 3(7) of the Insolvency and Bankruptcy Code, 2016 b.
+As defined in Section 3(7) of the Insolvency and Bankruptcy Code, 2016 b.
 Disclosure as per the format prescribed as per the notification no. RBI/2020-21/17 DOR.NO.BP.BC/4/21.04.048/2020-21 on "Micro, Small and Medium Enterprises (MSME) sector - Restructuring of Advances" having exposure less than or equal to Rs.
 25 crores for the year ended March 31, 2022: